camunda/camunda-bpm-examples/dmn-engine/dmn-engine-drg/README.md

-# Decision Requirements Diagram (DRD) Example
+# Decision Requirements Graph (DRG) Example

-This example demonstrates how to use the [Camunda DMN engine] as library in a custom application to evaluate DRD.
+This example demonstrates how to use the [Camunda DMN engine] as library in a custom application to evaluate DRG.
 The DMN Engine is added to the example as a Maven dependency.
 The example contains a Java class with a Main Method in which the DMN Engine is bootstraped and used to execute a decision loaded from the classpath.

 ## The used Decision Requirements Diagram

-The example uses a DRD from the [DRD reference] to decide which dish should be served to our guests for dinner:
+The example uses a DRG from the [DRG reference] to decide which dish should be served to our guests for dinner:

 ![Dish Decision]

-You can find the corresponding DMN XML file [drd-dish-decision.dmn11.xml] in the resources.
+You can find the corresponding DMN XML file [drg-dish-decision.dmn11.xml] in the resources.

 ## Code Walkthrough